 WAC rate will be defined for each Scheduling Point where energy may exit from the ISO grid into non-PTO owned facilities.
 For a Scheduling Point that has a single owner, its High Voltage (HV) WAC rate will be equal to the HVAC rate of the area in which the owner resides.
 If the Scheduling Point is at a Low Voltage (LV) level, in addition to HV WAC, a LV WAC charge will also be assessed.
 The LV WAC is based on the owner’s specific LV rate.
 WAC Rates for Joint Facilities

-To the extent that more than one PTO owns or have firm entitlement to transmission capacity at a Scheduling Point exiting the ISO Controlled Grid, the WAC rate reflect an average of the WAC rates applicable to those PTOs, weighted by the relative shares of their ownership or Entitlements at such Scheduling Point.
+To the extent that more than one PTO owns or has firm entitlement to transmission capacity, less all Encumbrances at a Scheduling Point exiting the ISO Controlled Grid, the WAC rate reflect an average of the WAC rates applicable to those PTOs, weighted by the relative shares of their ownership or Entitlement to transmission capacity, less all Encumbrances at such Scheduling Point.
 If the Scheduling Point is located at High Voltage Transmission Facilities, the WAC rate will consist of a High Voltage WAC component.
 Additionally, if the Scheduling Point is located at Low Voltage Transmission Facilities, the applicable Low Voltage Wheeling Access Charge component will also be added to the WAC rate.

-The weighted average rate for Wheeling over Joint Facilities will be calculated as follows:

-Where:

-WAC = Wheeling Access Charge rate for an ISO Scheduling Point.

-WACHV = Weighted average High Voltage WAC rate for an ISO Scheduling Point.

-WACLV = Weighted average Low Voltage WAC rate for an ISO Scheduling Point.

-PHV,n = The applicable High Voltage WAC rate for an owner TOn (in $/MWh).
-This has the same value as the HVAC rate of the TAC area in which the PTO resides.

-PLV,n = The applicable Low Voltage WAC rate for an owner TOn.

-Qn = The Available Transfer Capacity (in MW), whether from transmission ownership or contractual entitlements, of owner TOn at the Scheduling Point which has been placed within the ISO Controlled Grid.
-Available Transfer Capacity will not include capacity associated with Existing Transmission Contracts.

-N The number of Participating TOs.

-The determination of WAC rates for each Scheduling Point will be performed by ISO outside the Settlement System and is outside the scope of this Work.

 Disbursement of Wheeling Revenues